-The Company's principal product is the madeBOS digital platform, which, once fully developed, will empower employees to proactively manage their career development success.
-We anticipate generating revenue from two principal sources: (i) fees chargeable to users of our mobile app (i.e. dissatisfied company employees) for access to new mobile app features and upgrades; and (ii) the sale of software as a service ("SaaS"), consisting primarily of digital analytics on employee satisfaction generated by such mobile app users to companies experiencing significant turnover.
+The madeBOS digital platform will empower employees to proactively manage their career development success.
+We anticipate generating revenue from two principal sources: 1.
+The sale of software as a service ("SaaS") to companies experiencing significant turnover.
+2. Fees charged to employees using our mobile app when they upgrade their app access.